-Several adjustments are necessary to the Ren estimates to put them on a comparable basis to the 1990 multilateral (Geary-Khamis) purchasing power parities I used in Maddison (1995a) for other countries.
+Several adjustments are necessary to the Ren estimates to put them on a comparable basis to the 1990 multilateral (Geary-Khamis) purchasing power parities.
 Ren (1997, p.
-37) has three expenditure PPP estimates for his benchmark year 1986: a Laspeyres measure with US quantity weights, a Paasche measure with Chinese quantity weights and a geometric (Fisher) average of the two binary measures.
-The Laspeyres PPP is the least favourable (1.5091 yuan to the dollar), the Paasche the most favourable (0.5895 to the dollar).
+37) had three expenditure PPP estimates for his benchmark year 1986: a Laspeyres measure with US quantity weights, a Paasche measure with Chinese quantity weights and a geometric (Fisher) average of the two binary measures.
+The Laspeyres PPP was the least favourable (1.5091 yuan to the dollar), the Paasche the most favourable (0.5895 to the dollar).
 He prefers the geometric average of 0.9432 yuan to the dollar.
-These are all bilateral measures, but for a multi-country comparison it is better to have a multilateral PPP which produces transitive results for all countries.
+These were all bilateral measures, but for a multi-country comparison it is better to have a multilateral PPP which produces transitive results for all countries.
 Kravis (1981) who created the ICP approach and made the first ICP-type estimate for China, adjusted his Chinese/US Fisher PPP by 19 per cent as an approximation to his preferred multilateral (Geary-Khamis) converter.
 This was in fact the average Fisher/Geary-Khamis spread for five Asian countries in the 1980 ICP exercise (see Maddison, 1995, p.
 176).
-I made the same proportionate adjustment to the Fisher estimate of Ren to derive a proxy Geary-Khamis PPP for China/United States of .7926 for 1986.
+I made the same proportionate adjustment to the Fisher estimate of Ren to derive a proxy Geary-Khamis PPP for China/United States of 0.7926 for 1986.
 This compares with an exchange rate of 3.45 yuan to the dollar in that year (see Maddison, 1995, pp. 162-78, for a discussion of these issues and examples of the range between the different kinds of PPP measure).

-Ren used the official estimate of Chinese GDP for 1986 of 1020 220 million yuan, whereas my estimate for 1986 (adjusted to 1986 prices) was 13.35 percent above the official estimate (i.e. 1 156 400 million yuan) because of the coverage adjustments mentioned above.
-Converting this into 1986 dollars with the

-Geary-Khamis converter yields an estimate of \$1 458 996 million.
-This needs to be updated to 1990 by my estimate of the increase in volume of Chinese GDP (23.82 per cent), and adjusted for the 16.77 per cent rise in dollar prices (US GDP deflator).
-These two adjustments yield a 1990 internationally comparable dollar estimate of \$2 109 400 million.
-The 1990 conversion coefficient was then applied to all other years as can be seen by comparing the second and third columns of Table C.4.
-As the estimate for China in US dollars are not derived from exchange rate conversion, I refer to them as "int." (international) dollars.
+Ren used the official estimate of Chinese GDP for 1986, whereas my estimate for 1986 (adjusted to 1986 prices) was more than 13 percent above the official estimate because of the coverage adjustments mentioned above.
+Converting my estimate into 1986 dollars with the Geary-Khamis converter yields an estimate of \$1 458 996 million.
+This needs to be updated to 1990 by my estimate of the increase in volume of Chinese GDP (24.66 per cent) and adjusted for the 16.77 per cent rise in dollar prices (US GDP deflator).
+These two adjustments yield a 1990 internationally comparable dollar estimate of \$2 123 852 million.
+The 1990 conversion coefficient was then applied to all other years as can be seen by comparing the seventh and eighth columns of Table C.3.
+As the estimate for China in US dollars is not derived from exchange rate conversion, I refer to them as "int." (international) dollars, or "G-K \$" after the two inventors, (Geary and Khamis), of this method of calculating multilateral purchasing power parities (PPPs).